spleenteo/pantry/README.md

 ## Idea

-I'm sick to configure my computer from scratch evrytime I get a new machine.
+I'm sick of configuring my computer from scratch evrytime I get a new machine.
 I always miss some important file from my old computer.
 I'm too dumb to learn how to use a chef recipes or one of those complicated dotfiles systems that make tons of things except what I really need.
 So I thought I need something super easy to config and super easy to maintain, and in a couple of hours I've build a pantry!

 * Choose the important files or folders from your HOME or Applications Data (.ssh, .gitconfig, .zsh, sublime user settings ecc...)
 * Choose a destination folder to backup (i.e a Drobpox folder)